jimmoffitt/developer_advocate.blog/Entities_JSON_Native.md

   }
 ```

-On the otherhand, the ```media``` and ```polls``` entities will only appear when that type of content is part of the Tweet.
+Note that the ```media``` and ```polls``` entities will only appear when that type of content is part of the Tweet.

 ### Native Tweet media

 If a Tweet contains native media (shared with the Tweet user-interface as opposed via a link to elsewhere), there will also be a ```extended_entities``` section.
-When it comes any native media (photo, video, or GIF), the ```extended_entities``` is the preferred metadata source for several reasons.
+When it comes to any native media (photo, video, or GIF), the ```extended_entities``` is the preferred metadata source for several reasons.
 Currently, up to four photos can be attached to a Tweet.
 The  ```entities``` metadata will only contain the first photo (until 2014, only one photo could be included), while the ```extended_entities``` section will include all attached photos.
-When it comes to native media, another deficiency with the ```entities.media``` metadata is that the media type will always indicate 'photo', even in cases where the attached media is a video or animated GIF.
+With native media, another deficiency of the ```entities.media``` metadata is that the media type will always indicate 'photo', even in cases where the attached media is a video or animated GIF.
 The actual type of media is specified in the ```extended_entities.media[].type``` attribute and is set to either _photo_, _video_, or _animated_gif_.
-When it comes to native media, the ```extended_entities``` metadata is the way to go.
+For these reasons, if you are working with native media, the ```extended_entities``` metadata is the way to go.

 ### Parsing Tips

-Consumers of ```entities``` and ```entities_extended``` sections must be tolerant of 'missing' fields, since nto all fields appear in all contexts.
+Consumers of ```entities``` and ```entities_extended``` sections must be tolerant of 'missing' fields, since not all fields appear in all contexts.
 Parsers should tolerate the addition of new fields and variance in ordering of fields with ease.
 It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.

+[OTHER TIPS?
+MOVE TO GLOBAL introductory section]

 The ```entities``` and ```extended_entities``` sections are both made up of arrays of entity _objects_.
 Below you will find descriptions for each of these entity objects, including data dictionaries that describe the object attribute names, types, and short description.
-We'll also include some sample JSON payloads.
+We'll also indicate which PowerTrack Operators match these attributes, and include some sample JSON payloads.

 ## Entities Data Dictionary <a id="entities-data-dictionary" class="tall">&nbsp;</a>

-A collection of common entities included with Tweets, including hashtags, link, and user mentions.
-This ```entities``` object does include a ```media``` attribute, but it implementation here is only complete for Tweets with a single photo.
+A collection of common entities found in Tweets, including hashtags, links, and user mentions.
+This ```entities``` object does include a ```media``` attribute, but its implementation in the ```entiites``` section is only completely accurate for Tweets with a single photo.
 For all Tweets with more than one photo, a video, or animated GIF, the reader is directed to the ```extended_entities``` section.

 ### Entities object

 The entities object is a holder of arrays of other entity sub-objects.
-After illustrating the ```entities``` structure, data dictionaries for these sub-objects will be provided.
+After illustrating the ```entities``` structure, data dictionaries for these sub-objects, and the Operators that match them, will be provided.

 <table border="1" class="docutils">
 <colgroup>